What is Deforestation?

 Scientists inform us that terrestrial biodiversity is usually greater in the warmer climate near the equator.
 And for this reason, the tropical rainforests are a notable hotspot for biodiversity.
 While tropical forest ecosystems cover less than 10 percent of earth’s surface, they are estimated to contain an astonishing 60 to 90 percent of the world’s species.
 Since there are so many species of plants and animals that haven’t even been discovered yet, no one really knows the true number of species for sure!

 Palm oil is a commonly produced vegetable oil and it is found in a staggering amount (approximately half) of all supermarket products.
 It is cheap to produce, versatile, and it can be added to a number of both food and personal products like lipsticks and shampoo.
-Its popularity and usefulness in a wide array of products has spurred people to clear tropical rainforests simply to just grow palm trees.
+There is controversy because its popularity and usefulness in a wide array of products has spurred people to clear tropical rainforests simply to just grow palm trees.

-Cultivation of soybeans is another major driver of deforestation, especially in the Amazon basin.
-The seeds from the soybean plant are used to directly feed humans, but this is only a small percentage of total soybean production.
-For the most part, the cultivation of soybeans is done primarily to provide feed for livestock.
-In particular, for cattle.
+The cultivation of soybeans is another major driver of deforestation,- especially in the Amazon basin.
+The seeds from the soybean plant are used to provide food for people, but ironically, this actually only accounts for a small percentage of total soybean production.
+For the most part, soybeans are grown and harvested to provide feed for livestock.
+And in particular,- soybeans are used as feed for cattle.

-More importantly, however, is the fact that some 80 percent of the deforestation of the Amazon can be attributed directly to cattle ranching.
-In particular, Brazil is the largest exporter of beef in the world, spurring rampant deforestation in the Amazon region for cattle grazing.
+Some 80 percent of the deforestation of the Amazon can be attributed directly to cattle ranching.
+Today, Brazil is the largest exporter of beef in the world, spurring rampant deforestation in the Amazon region for cattle grazing.
 The result of this deforestation is soil erosion, loss of habitat, and a tragic loss of biodiversity.
-And most importantly of all, agriculture has been implicated in a number of additional ways as an impact on global warming, which will be the topic in the next section.
+The topic of the next section expands on a few different ways that agriculture has an impact on our global environment.

 Next up: What is the link between agriculture and climate change?